What are tax havens, and how do they work?

 The British Virgin Islands

-The BVI has 36,000 residents but is home to over 400,000 companies and holds approximately $1.5 trillion in assets, according to the World Population Review (WPR).
+The BVI has 39,000 residents but is home to around 400,000 companies and holds approximately $1.4 trillion in assets, according to information platform Mondaq.

-Offshore BVI businesses are exempt from corporate income tax, capital gains tax, or VAT.
+Offshore businesses registered in the BVI are generally exempt from corporate income tax, capital gains tax, or VAT.

 Cayman Islands